Restore HyWorks Controller

 C:\Program Files\Microsoft SQL Server\MSSQL14.SQLEXPRESS\MSSQL\Backup

-Restore Process using Controller Setup wizard
+Restore Process using the Controller Setup wizard

 Installing New Controller with Backed-up Database